joKer-zer07/donatekart-campaigns-api/README.md

 INSTALLATION :

 1. Clone the repository.
+2. Install nodemon using command "npm install nodemon".
-2. From the root folder of the repository, open cmd and run "npm install".
+3. From the root folder of the repository, open cmd and run "npm install".

 STARTING THE SERVER :